To ensure Karrakatta can remain open as the city grows, we must continue to make new spaces available.

 Prior to any works, we consult with a committee comprised of historians, genealogists, architects and a representative of the Office of Australian War Graves.
 An extensive, 12-month community consultation is undertaken, which includes prominent signage, letters to registered families, press advertising, and consideration of public submissions.

 We also take a comprehensive photographic record of the existing plot to ensure families have a lasting memory of the location and create a special Memorial Book for each renewed section.

+If you would like to know more about cemetery renewal, please view the comprehensive guide Ensuring Our Future.
 If you would like to know more about what is involved in cemetery renewal at Karrakatta, our specialist team has written detailed FAQs listed below.
-Should you have any further questions about cemetery renewal at Karrakatta Cemetery, please contact us.
+Should you have any further questions about cemetery renewal at Karrakatta Cemetery, please use the button at the top of the page to contact us.